After the Removal of Multiple Teeth

 The day of your procedure and the day following ice packs applied for 30 minutes on, then 30 minutes off, will aid in controlling the amount of swelling, but will not prevent it completely.
 Medications that aid in the reduction of swelling may have been prescribed and should be taken as instructed by your doctor.
 Swelling will usually peak two to four days after surgery.

-After 24 hours it may be helpful to apply moist heat to the swollen area.
-Use caution with heating pads, as some may burn facial skin.
+Starting the 3rd day it may be helpful to apply moist heat to the swollen area.

 Immediately following procedure begin taking medication as prescribed by your doctor.
 It is best to take the initial dose before the anesthesia wears off.
 Don’t be afraid to use the medication as it is designed to make those first days after surgery more comfortable.
 When taking oral medication, drink at least 1/2 cup of water or juice, to aid in absorption and reduce stomach irritation.